codeseveneleven/code711-api/README.md

 - resource: EXT:code711_api/Configuration/Routes/Api.yaml
 ````

-3. Add credentials: We use basic authentication to prevent open acces to the current release for security reasons.
+3. Add credentials: We use basic authentication to prevent open access to the current release for security reasons.
 The credentials could be stored in .env file in project root.

 ````txt
 REST_API_USER=XXX